Alcohol and Erectile Dysfunction: Understanding the Connection and how it affects sexually

 Alcohol can play a major role in causing problems with your sex life.
 From lowering sex drive to weak erections, these effects can really be concerning and difficult for both you and your partner.

 Alcohol can worsen your hormones, blood flow and heart health all of which are responsible for healthy erections.
-But the good news is that, if alcohol is the reason behind your ED, then you can reverse it back by cutting back on alcohol.
+But the good news is that, if your ED is due to alcohol impotence, it is reversible once you reduce or quit alcohol completely.

 Book consultation